What is Behavioral Segmentation?

 Objectives of Behavioral Segmentation

-Its main objectives include.
+The main objectives of behavioral market segmentation include.

 - Identify customer types based on the behavior they show.